barna-bash/URelf/README.md

 ### Authorization and logging

-The API key is passed in the `x-api-key` header and the related userId (if exists) is added to the request object by the `apiKeyAuthMiddleware` middleware.
+The API key is passed in the `Authorization` header and the related userId (if exists) is added to the request object by the `apiKeyAuthMiddleware` middleware.

 All controllers require the userId to be passed as the first parameter.